The WSET® Level 3 Award in Wines

 - Accurately describe the key characteristics of the principal still wines of the world and use the decription to make an assessment of quality and an assessment of readiness for drinking

 Progression Routes – Upon successful completion of the WSET® Level 3 Award in Wines, the candidate may progress to the following qualifications:

 WSET® Level 2 Award in Spirits: – For individuals wishing to develop their expertise in spirits and liqueurs, this qualification provides comprehensive training.
 You will learn about the production methods and characteristics of the main spirit categories, while also exploring key brands and the use of spirits in cocktails

-WSET® Level 4 Diploma in Wines and Spirits: – This is the WSET’s flagship qualification, providing you with an in-depth knowledge and understanding of wines and spirits.
+WSET® Level 4 Diploma in Wines: – This is the WSET’s flagship qualification, providing you with an in-depth knowledge and understanding of wines.
 Topics covered include wine and spirit production, wine regions and styles and the global trade of wines and spirits.
 The Diploma is also universally viewed as the stepping stone to the Master of Wine qualification